 What’s the common cause shared by these communities?
 Survival—or, as Butler later called it, species insurance.

 Butler’s concept of species insurance and community truly comes into focus through her secular lens in her Parables series.
 Earthseed, the godless religion created by protagonist Lauren Olamina, gathers believers and disciples across the racial spectrum.
 Its central tenet states that change is constant; to survive the post-apocalyptic setting of the novels, it’s imperative for Earthseed followers to always adapt to change.
 Lauren, like Butler, does not believe in life after death.
-She does, however, believe in her mission to direct humankind’s attention away from self-destruction in the middle of rampant drought caused by climate change, socioeconomic disparity, and high crime.
+She does, however, believe in her mission to direct humankind’s attention away from self-destruction in the midst of rampant drought caused by climate change, socioeconomic disparity, and high crime.
 What better way to accomplish that than with a new religion (a tool!) that supports interstellar travel?
 By the end of the first book, Parable of the Sower, Lauren forms her first Earthseed community.
 By the end of the sequel, Parable of the Talents, the first Earthseed expedition takes off to the stars to establish an extrasolar colony.

 With its underlying message of community building and grassroots organizing through god-free faith, it’s no wonder the Parable books—notably Parable of the Sower—caught the attention of the MacArthur Foundation.
 They awarded her with the “genius” grant in 1995.
 In an example of life imitating art, Earthseed inspired the foundation of real-life social movement SolSeed.
 Folk-blues musician and composer Toshi Reagon collaborated with her mother, Bernice Johnson Reagon, to adapt Parable of the Sower as a folk opera in 2015.
 The message of Butler’s social consciousness continues to resonate.